Shopify/yjit-metrics/index.md

   <a href="{{ last_bench.url | relative_url }}">
   {% include {{last_bench.reports.blog_speed_details_head_svg}} %}
   </a>
-  The details graphs are the speed (reqs/second) scaled to MRI's interpreted performance.
+  Speed of each Ruby implementation (iterations/second) relative to the CRuby interpreter.
 Higher is better.
   </div>
 </div>